TIBHannover/FAIR-R/_episodes/02-starting-with-data.md

 ~~~
 {: .language-r}

-And to obtain the average inflammation of each day we will need to calculate the mean of all of the columns (`MARGIN = 2`) of the data frame.
+And to obtain the average inflammation of each day we will need to calculate the mean of all of the columns of the data frame.

 ~~~